Language of instruction:

 Assumed knowledge on:

-Chemistry at Dutch VWO level.
+Chemistry at Dutch VWO level or comparable.

 PCC-12403 General Chemistry 2, PCC-13803 General Chemistry 2 MLS, PCC-21802 Introductory Thermodynamics A, PCC-23303 Introductory Thermodynamics B